Please do not send Neil Patrick Harris birthday gifts, Twitter

 — Rachel Bloom (@Racheldoesstuff) June 11, 2018

 Rather than apologize for his blunder, Harris thanked Bloom for the reminder, and went about the rest of his evening ignoring the wrath of My Crazy Ex-Girlfriend hive.
-Considering the glut of unflattering headlines that chronicled the incident on Monday, most people in Harris’s shoes would probably keep a low profile for a few days afterward.
-Perhaps Harris would have done so as well, had his 45th birthday not been imminent.
+Considering the glut of morning-after headlines that chronicled the incident, most people in Harris’s shoes probably would’ve kept a low profile for the next few days.
+Perhaps Harris would have done so, as well, had his 45th birthday not been so imminent.

-Because there was absolutely nothing going on in the news Wednesday morning, Harris chose that moment to solicit birthday gifts from his 27 million Twitter followers.
+Because there was absolutely nothing else going on in the world Wednesday morning, Harris chose that moment to solicit birthday gifts from his 27 million Twitter followers.

 What I want for my birthday, Part One: anything designed by @elonmusk, or any intel on what future technologies he’s creating.
 Cough, cough, 2 day shipping with @amazonprimenow, cough!